 Emergency service windows are only announced in cases where security issues are discovered.

 SMART-TRIAL makes use of multiple services to serve/store data from users, such that if any service becomes unavailable, the system will be able to re-initiate operation without serious inconvenience, or loss of any data.
-SMART-TRIAL utilises a specific replica-set technology, to distribute data between secure servers that enables consistent and high availability of all data stored in SMART-TRIAL.
+SMART-TRIAL utilizes a specific replica-set technology, to distribute data between secure servers that enables consistent and high availability of all data stored in SMART-TRIAL.

 If a server becomes unavailable, the SMART-TRIAL personnel is immediately notified such that a resolution can be found as quickly as possible.
 Server failures should not affect performance of SMART-TRIAL interfaces and users should in most cases not be affected by any server failures - see 3.1 and 3.2 In any case, SMART-TRIAL personnel will strive to return all services back to normal within at least 24 hours